School of health and Public services

 Costs: College tuition is set by the North Carolina State Legislature and is subject to change.
 ADN students are required to purchase a variety of books, class uniforms, malpractice insurance, accident insurance, and other fees as set by the College.
 The approximate cost for the program is $6,500.00.
 (This figure is based upon current in-state tuition rates and reflects an approximate cost only.)

 Financial Aid: All applicants are encouraged to apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 For information about financial aid, contact the Financial Aid Office.

 Computer Access: Coursework requires that a student have a reliable computer with Word, PowerPoint, and Excel with internet access.
 Upon application to CVCC, students are assigned a CVCC email address.
 It is the responsibility of the student to open this email account and read it frequently as the College provides crucial program information through this email account.

 IMPORTANT NOTE REGARDING CVCC EMAIL: Your CVCC email account is the primary method of communication between the College and you.
 Please check your CVCC email regularly.
-You will be notified of your accepted or non-accepted status via CVCC email within 1-3 months after the REQUIREMENTS deadline date.
+You will be notified of your accepted or non-accepted status via CVCC email.

 Criminal Background Check: Carefully read the information below regarding background checks, drug testing, and the result of a negative background check.